-- 1. 'Forty Years of Distance Education: Challenges and Implications at the Open University of Sri Lanka' - 2.
-'Implementation of Learning Management System: A Way Ahead on the Digital Journey in Distance Learning' - 3.
-'Examining eLearning system self-efficacy amongst instructors at the University of Dodama, Tanzania'

-- 4. 'Determining needs and priorities of learners with special needs for support services in an open and distance learning context in Turkey' - 5.
-'A case study of work-based learning through the design of edX MOOCs for Latin America and the Caribbean' - 6.
-'Academic Librarians Examination of University students' and Faculty's Perceptions of Open Educational Resources'

-Innovative practice articles include:

-- 1. 'Academic e-tandems as a strategy for English language learning in a Mexican university' - 'If at First You Don't Succeed, Try Closing Another Assessment Loop: Implementing Online Co-Curricular Assessment.

-European Journal of Open, Distance and E-Learning

-(EURODL), an electronic, multi-media, open access journal.
+- 1. 'Exploring the impacts of distance higher education on adult learners' lives are reclaiming lifelong learning as a human development process' - 2.
+'Tutoring support as a predictor of student retention in distance learning: The case of a University in Ghana' - 3.
+'Open and Distance Learner Engagement with Online Mediation Tools: An Activity Theory Analysis' - 4.
+'The Influence of Social Presence on Students' Satisfaction toward Online Course'

+Back to top 'Evaluation and Improvement of Students' satisfaction in Online Learning during COVID-19' 5.
+'An Evaluation of Online Proctoring Tools' 6.
+'What About Reuse?
+A Study on the Use of Open Educational Resources in Dutch Higher Education' 7.
+'Impact of OER in Teacher Education' 8.
+'Student Perceptions of Textbooks: Prior Behaviours and belief Can Influence Zero Textbook Cost (ZTC) Adoption Impact' Book Review: 1.
+'Book Review of Teaching and Learning with Technology: Pushing boundaries and breaking down walls' European Journal of Open, Distance and E-Learning (EURODL), an electronic, multi-media, open access journal.
 It publishes the accounts of research and presents scholarly work and solid information about open, distance, online and e-learning in technology-enhanced education and training in its most inclusive definition.

-Published in the latest issue, Vol. 23 (2021): Issue 2 (Jan 2021), article titles include:

-- 'Building Digital Capacity for Higher Education Teachers: Recognising Professional Development Through a National Peer Triad Digital Badge Ecosystem', - 'Cultivating Self-Regulated Learning in Flipped EFL Courses: A Model for Course Design', - 'Transcript and Accessibility: Student Views from Using Webinars in Built Environment Education', by UCEM's Tharindu R. Liyanagunawardena - 'Vector AR3-APP A Good-Practice Example of Learning with Augmented Reality', - 'Educators' Digital Competence in Swedish Rural Schools', - 'Proposition for the Introduction of the Concept Telemathesis in Videoconferencing in Distance Education', - 'Developing E-Authentication for E-Assessment' - 'Diversity of Students Testing the System in Higher Education'.

-Online Learning Journal (OLJ), the official journal of the Online Learning Consortium (OLC)

-The Online Learning Consortium's premier journal dedicated to the development and dissemination of new knowledge at the intersection of pedagogy, emerging technology, policy, and practice in online environments.

-The OLC Online Learning Journal, latest edition, Vol 24(4).
+Published in the Latest Issue of EURODL , Vol. 23 (2021): Issue 2 (Jan 2021), article titles include: 'Building Digital Capacity for Higher Education Teachers: Recognising Professional Development Through a National Peer Triad Digital Badge Ecosystem', 'Cultivating Self-Regulated Learning in Flipped EFL Courses: A Model for Course Design', 'Transcript and Accessibility: Student Views from Using Webinars in Built Environment Education', by UCEM's Tharindu R. Liyanagunawardena 'Vector AR3-APP - A Good-Practice Example of Learning with Augmented Reality', 'Educators' Digital Competence in Swedish Rural Schools', 'Proposition for the Introduction of the Concept Telemathesis in Videoconferencing in Distance Education', Developing E-Authentication for E-Assessment' 'Diversity of Students Testing the System in Higher Education'.
+Online Learning Consortium (OLC) The Online Learning Consortium's premier journal dedicated to the development and dissemination of new knowledge at the intersection of pedagogy, emerging technology, policy, and practice in online environments.
+The OLC Online Learning Journal , latest edition, Vol 24(4).
 This special issue of Online Learning (OLJ) features a selection of papers submitted to the American Educational Research Association (AERA) comprises an international membership spanning more than 96 countries.
 AERA's mission is to advance knowledge, scholarly inquiry, and the use of research to improve education practice and policy.
 The organisation's more than 25,000 members work in fields such as higher education, research institutes, schools, government agencies, corporations, and non-profit organisation.

-Table of Contents
+Table of Contents -